Video: Glencoe, Famous for Majestic Scenery & For one of the Darkest Days in Scottish History

 Glencoe is the site of an infamous massacre in 1692, still remembered for the treachery with which the soldiers of the Campbell clan, acting as government militia, treated their hosts, the MacDonalds.
 According to Highland code, a clansman should give shelter to anyone, even to his sworn enemy.
 In the face of bitter weather, the Campbells were accepted as guests by the MacDonalds.
 Acting on orders from the British government, the Campbells turned on their hosts in an unforgivable transgression against the Highland code!
 Find out more about our cruises in Scotland.

-Magnificent History, Incredible Views and Wonderful Wildlife abound at this unique spot on the shores of Loch Ness.
+Awe-inspiring views, and a dark yet fascinating history abound at this unique spot on the banks of the world-famous Loch Ness...
 Read More